Physician-led, interventional psychiatry experts

 How often will I need to come to the office for this treatment?

-The FDA-approved protocol for Spravato treatment is twice weekly treatments for 4 weeks, and then once a week for 4 weeks.
-Breakthru highly recommends a taper protocol & maintenance treatments following the FDA-approved protocol to support ongoing remission.
-The FDA approved protocol is 12-treatments provided you tolerate the medication.
+The FDA-approved protocol for Spravato is twice-weekly treatments for 4 weeks, and then once a week for 4 weeks.
+Breakthru highly recommends a taper protocol and maintenance treatments following the FDA-approved protocol to support ongoing remission.
+The FDA-approved protocol is 12 treatments, provided you tolerate the medication.